How It Works

 Facelift (or “Rhytidectomy”) is a surgical procedure meant to counteract or lessen the effects of time and gravity on the face.
 With this procedure, excess facial and neck skin are removed, and the tissues under the skin are tightened.

 The laws of physics and nature dictate that with age, our skin loses its elasticity.
 As a result, we often see a sagging of the jaw and neck line accompanied by loose folds of skin in the neck and around the mouth.

-This procedure is one of the most commonly performed cosmetic surgery procedures in the United States.
 Activities such as smoking, sunbathing, outdoor activities, and stress can alter the appearance of our faces.
 A facelift can reduce these signs of aging, resulting in a firmer, fresher appearance.
-There is really no nonsurgical alternative that can match the results of a properly performed facelift.
+A facelift is one of the most commonly performed cosmetic surgery procedures in the United States.
+There is really no non-surgical alternative that can match the results of a properly performed facelift.

-He will then talk to you about your goals and the changes you seek with the facelift procedure.
+He will then discuss your goals and the changes you seek with the facelift procedure.
 Some patients are better candidates for this surgery and will realize better results.
 Your doctor will discuss all these variables so you understand what your outcome might be.

 In addition to discussing this surgery, your doctor may point out other options that might benefit you.
 He will show you before and after pictures of patients that have had this type of surgery, so that you may better understand the results you can expect.

-The doctors at Jefferson Facial Plastics, with their excellent training and extensive experience with hundreds of these operations, will answer all your questions.
+The doctors at Jefferson Facial Plastics, with their excellent training and extensive experience with hundreds of these procedures, will answer all your questions.